mmatyas/pegasus-frontend-wiki/Qt-cross-compilation.md

 ## Raspberry Pi 2 / 3

-NOTE: The only difference is the `-device` parameter.
+NOTE: The difference is the `-device` parameter and the output paths.

 toolchain: `https://github.com/raspberrypi/tools`, cloned to `/opt/raspberrypi-tools`
 sysroot: see [Raspbian sysroot](#raspbian-sysroot)